-Needless to say, companies across the globe are building DEI strategies to make their teams more diverse.
+Needless to say, organizations across the globe are building the DEI strategy that is perfect for them to make their teams more diverse.
 However, it is more than just business results and benefits.
 It is a humanitarian and noble cause, and business leaders should ensure that they are hiring professionals without any biases in gender, background, race, religion, or sexual orientation.

 That being said, it takes calculated and deliberate work to build such teams.
-That's the reason companies need to build and keep effective DEI strategies in place.
-These strategies assist you in launching a DEI hiring initiative at your own organization or can improve your existing strategies for better outcomes.
+That's the reason organizations need to build and keep an effective DEI strategy in place.
+These DEI strategies in the workplace assist you in launching a DEI action plan at your own organization or can improve your existing strategies for better outcomes.

 Before we dive deep into building DEI best practices, let’s first talk about what DEI is and what values it brings to an organization.

 Diversity - A diverse work environment is one that follows a variety of social and cultural characteristics.
 Diversity in teams brings the employees together as one and ensures a thriving workplace which in turn correlates with great work culture.